pratik4/kaggle/Readme.md

-Problems worked on kaggle platformed.
+Problems worked on kaggle platforme.